-9. (1) Regulation 8 shall not apply where a listed business is a legal $P{rotes}^{egal}$ professional adviser and the knowledge or suspicion is based on advice addiser or information or other matters which came to him in privileged circumstances.

-(2) Information or any other matter comes to a professional legal adviser in privileged circumstances, if it is communicated or given to him or given

-- (a) by his client or a representative of the client, in connection with the provision of legal advice to him; - (b) by another person or his representative, seeking legal advice from the adviser; or - (c) in connection with legal proceedings or contemplated legal proceedings.

-(3) This regulation does not apply in the case of information or other matters, which is communicated or given with a view to furthering a criminal purpose known to the professional legal adviser.
+- 9. (1) Regulation 8 shall not apply where a listed business is a legal professional adviser and the knowledge or suspicion is based on advice or information or other matters which came to him in privileged circumstances. - (2) Information or any other matter comes to a professional legal adviser in privileged circumstances, if it is communicated or given to him or given- - (a) by his client or a representative of the client, in connection with the provision of legal advice to him: - (b) by another person or his representative, seeking legal advice from the adviser; or - (c) in connection with legal proceedings or contemplated legal proceedings. - (3) This regulation does not apply in the case of information or other matters, which is communicated or given with a view to furthering a criminal purpose known to the professional legal adviser.

-10. (1) The compliance programme of a financial institution or Auditors to Methods w methods w
+10. (1) The compliance programme of a financial institution Auditors to or listed business shall be reviewed by the internal and external auditors engaged by the financial institution or listed business.

-(2) In reviewing the compliance programme

-(a) the external auditor shall evaluate compliance with relevant legislation and guidelines and shall submit reports and recommendations annually or with such frequency as may be specified by the relevant Supervisory Authority, to the Board of Directors of the financial institution or listed business and to the relevant Supervisory Authority; and

-(b) the internal auditor shall ensure that policies, procedures and systems are in compliance with the requirements of these Regulations and that the level of transaction testing, is in line with the risk profile of the customer.

-(3) Where the financial institution or listed business does not engage the services of an external or internal auditor, the Supervisory Authority shall assign a competent professional to perform the functions outlined in subregulation (2).

-(4) The cost of the services of the competent professional assigned by the Supervisory Authority to review the compliance programme under subregulation (3), shall be met by the financial institution or listed business.

-(5) All auditors or other competent professionals engaged for the purposes of these Regulations, shall be specifically trained to undertake their functions.
+- (2) In reviewing the compliance programme- - (a) the external auditor shall evaluate compliance with relevant legislation and guidelines and shall submit reports and recommendations annually or with such frequency as may be specified by the relevant Supervisory Authority, to the Board of Directors of the financial institution or listed business and to the relevant Supervisory Authority; and - (b) the internal auditor shall ensure that policies, procedures and systems are in compliance with the requirements of these Regulations and that the level of transaction testing, is in line with the risk profile of the customer. - (3) Where the financial institution or listed business does not engage the services of an external or internal auditor, the Supervisory Authority shall assign a competent professional to perform the functions outlined in subregulation (2). - (4) The cost of the services of the competent professional assigned by the Supervisory Authority to review the compliance programme under subregulation (3), shall be met by the financial institution or listed business. - (5) All auditors or other competent professionals engaged for the purposes of these Regulations, shall be specifically trained to undertake their functions.